terezsmitkova/english-for-designers/03-curriculum-vitae/CV-2020-tsmitkova.md

 - (2018–2021) Now I am a student of Graphic and Media Design at the University of creative communication.

-I am gaining experience for my future job here.
+I am gaining experience for my future job in the university.
 Then I would like to continue to masters studies in Graphic Design.
 I look forward to working at some graphic design studio, but I would rather have my own.

 ## Experience
 My experience at the University.
 We work on public contracts.